 We like to say websites are a living and breathing organism.

 It should be constantly evolving.

 If it’s not, it’ll grow old, won’t serve your business anymore and eventually go extinct like the dinosaurs...

-For example, if you see the majority of people visiting your website and are leaving after 10-20 seconds, then...
+For example, if you notice that the majority of people visiting your website are leaving after 10-20 seconds, then...

 Maybe they are not finding what they need...

 Maybe your message is unclear and they decide to go elsewhere...

 Maybe your website loads too slow and they got tired of waiting...

 Do we need another definition here?
 Maybe not.

 (Yes, website “prettiness” plays a factor.
 Especially with younger generations.)